yarblade/SettingsReader/README.md

   public TimeSpan RequestInterval { get; set; }
 }
 ```
-Then you need to add this code to app.config (or web.config):
+Then you need to add this xml to app.config (or web.config):
 ```xml
 <appSettings>
   <add key="SimpleSettings.ItemsPerRequest" value="100"/>